 The techniques applied are the same for both of these works.

 Start by painting the skies after applying the washi tape across the borders of the postcard.
 We use sky blue, light purple, white, indigo to achieve the desired effects.

 For a more natural and scenic look, we use a darker tone of purple to achieve these darker streaks.
 Take note not to apply too many streaks, as we want the postcard to have a soft and light pastel vibes.

 After blending the layers, we apply the dabbing technique for the clouds.
 Here, we leave some gaps and spaces to make it appear random.
 The colours used are phthalo blue and grey for the shadows (streaks).

-Let your imagination run wild as you create your own personalised watercolour postcards!
+Let your imagination run wild as you create your own personalised variations of watercolour postcards!

 If you’re keen to learn from Artist Celine Chia, sign up for her postcard painting workshops today!
 In the meantime, do stay tuned to our socials for the latest updates!